atomdax/Yotoken/doc/build-osx.md

 Creating a release build
 ------------------------

-You can ignore this section if you are building `yotokend` for your own use.
+You can ignore this section if you are building `yotokensd` for your own use.

-yotokend/yotoken-cli binaries are not included in the yotoken-Qt.app bundle.
+yotokensd/yotokens-cli binaries are not included in the yotokens-Qt.app bundle.

-If you are building `yotokend` or `yotoken-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `yotokensd` or `yotokens-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: